 • Medical Affairs: Responsible for overseeing the day-to-day operations of the hospital or clinic by working with all the teams, departments, and leaders within and the external parties involved.
 People in this position are also usually members of the senior executive team of the organisation.
 They also ensure that the hospital is in compliance with all applicable laws through audits and training.
 They provide input on the development of essential documents and actively seek new business opportunities and clients.

 • Executive Director: An Executive Director of a hospital is usually responsible for administrative management and the overall operation of the hospital.
-They recommend long-range plans that support the hospital’s general objectives, recommend hospital policy positions concerning legislation, government administrative policies, and other policy matters; they also ensure compliance with the regulations of accrediting bodies by monitoring the hospital’s service and initiating changes as required.
+They recommend long-range plans that support the hospital’s general objectives, and recommend hospital policy positions concerning legislation, government administrative policies, and other policy matters; they also ensure compliance with the regulations of accrediting bodies by monitoring the hospital’s service and initiating changes as required.

 2) Pharmaceutical sector